Finiteness of 3-manifolds associated with non-zero degree mappings: Introduction

 \item \emph{Finiteness of gluing}: For a given finite set $\HH\SS(M)$ of complete hyperbolic 3-manifolds with finite volume and of Seifert manifolds, there are only finitely many ways of gluing elements in $\HH\SS(M)$ to get closed 3-manifolds dominated by $M$. \end{enumerate}

-Notice that with our terminology, a manifold supporting a Solv geometry has a non-trivial JSJ-decomposition with only one piece homeomorphic to a product $T^2 \times I$ or two pieces homeomorphic to the twisted I-bundle over the Klein bottle.
-For such manifolds in the target, the finiteness of JSJ-pieces is trivially true, while the finiteness of gluing has only been settled under 1-domination (see [WZ]).
-To our knowledge the finiteness of gluing is still open if we allow arbitrary non-zero degree.
+Notice that with our terminology, a manifold supporting a Sol geometry has a non-trivial JSJ-decomposition with only one piece homeomorphic to a product $T^2 \times I$ or two pieces homeomorphic to the twisted I-bundle over the Klein bottle.
+For such manifolds in the target, the finiteness of JSJ-pieces is trivially true, while the finiteness of gluing is much more subtle (see \cite{WZ} for 1-domination and \cite{BBW} if we allow arbitrary non-zero degree).

-T. Soma proved the finiteness of hyperbolic JSJ-pieces in [So2].
+T. Soma proved the finiteness of hyperbolic JSJ-pieces in \cite{So2}.
 One of the main results of this paper is to complete the proof of the first step by proving the finiteness of the Seifert fibered JSJ-pieces:

-\begin{Theorem}[Finiteness of JSJ pieces] Let $M$ be a closed, orientable, 3-manifold.
-Then there is a finite set $\HH\SS(M)$ of complete hyperbolic 3-manifolds with finite volume and of Seifert fibered 3-manifolds, such that the JSJ-pieces of any closed, orientable, irreducible, geometrizable 3-manifold $N$ dominated by $M$ belong to $\HH\SS(M)$, provided that $N$ does not support the geometries of $\S^3$, $\widetilde{PSL_2 (\R)}, Nil.$ \end{Theorem}
+\begin{Theorem}[Finiteness of JSJ-pieces] Let $M$ be a closed, orientable, 3-manifold.
+Then there is a finite set $\HH\SS(M)$ of complete hyperbolic 3-manifolds with finite volume and of Seifert fibered 3-manifolds, such that the JSJ-pieces of any closed, orientable, irreducible 3-manifold $N$ dominated by $M$ belong to $\HH\SS(M)$, provided that $N$ does not support the geometries of $\S^3$, $\widetilde{PSL_2 (\R)}, Nil.$ \end{Theorem}

 The finiteness of the Seifert fibered JSJ-pieces follows from a finiteness result for the Thurston norm of all compact 3-manifolds $M_{S} = M\setminus S$, where $S$ runs over all incompressible, orientable surfaces (not necessary connected) in $M$, see Section \ref{finite norm}.
-This latter result is derived from the finiteness of (a certain version of) "patterned guts" of all the manifolds $M_{S} = M\setminus S$, where $S$ runs over all incompressible, orientable surfaces in $M$, which we prove in Section \ref{guts}.
+This latter result is derived from the finiteness of ``patterned guts" of all the manifolds $M_{S} = M\setminus S$, where $S$ runs over all incompressible, orientable surfaces in $M$, which we prove in Section \ref{guts}.

-We also prove the finiteness of gluing when the targets are irreducible, geometrizable, integral homology 3-spheres.
+We also prove the finiteness of gluing when the targets are irreducible, integral homology 3-spheres.
 Together with Theorem 1.1 (Theorem \ref{local domination}) this gives a positive answer to Question 3 when the targets are integral homology spheres.